lkopocinski/semrel-extraction/README.md

 ## FAQ

 #### Where is data stored?
 Data is verisioned by DVC which works like a git.
-All data is stored on the remote storage (https://minio.clarin-pl.eu/minio/semrel/) in semrel bucket.
+All data is stored on the remote storage (https://minio.clarin-pl.eu/minio/semrel/) in dvc folder.
 To retrieve data execute:

 $ git checkout [branch_name]